 If you are still holding a weapon at the close of class then you may be required to do the closing salutation while holding the weapon.
 The proper way to do this is to hold the weapon on the right side at mid-point with the right hand.
-As you bow, the right hand moves toward your center while the right arm remains extended and the left hand moves forward to cover the right hand.
-At the completion of the bow return to an erect posture with both hands down along your sides.
-Class is over.
+As you bow, the right-hand moves toward your center while the right arm remains extended and the left-hand moves forward to cover the right hand.
+After the bow return to an erect posture with both hands down along your sides.
+The class is over.
 If you have been training with two weapons (e.g. two sticks) then both weapons are held by the right hand as you bow.
 This is the same procedure for any non-bladed weapon.
-For bladed weapons a different procedure will be used which you will explore later.
+For bladed weapons, a different procedure will be used which you will explore later.

 Brandishing a Weapon

 Pulling out a weapon and demonstrating how to use it outside the Dojo is considered to be irresponsible.
 Others nearby will not be aware of specific safety considerations related to the weapon and may move in ways that put them at risk.
 You must be cognizant and respectful of the kind of serious injury or death that any weapon can inflict, even accidentally, upon another person.
 You should not be employing a weapon outside of the Dojo except in the direst of circumstances.

 You should also not pull out a weapon to threaten or intimidate another person.
 That is sure to get you into legal jeopardy and may escalate a situation beyond your control.
 The only reason to pull out a weapon in public is when you feel an immediate need to defend or protect yourself or others.
 In that case, the only reason to pull out the weapon is that you expect to use it for that purpose.
 If you do not plan to use the weapon, do not brandish it.